TingWang835/Bioinformatics_Toolbox/README.md

 # Bioinfomatics-Project
 ## Snakemake bioinfomatics toolbox
 This is a bioinfomatics toolbox running on Snakemake platform via conda environment (tested on linux).
+Main purposse: to partially/fully automate bioinfo analysis using existing packages but with less commands

 Featuring:
 1. Centeralized control via snakefile